 Weekend Guide to Downtown Knoxville | 15 Local Favorites

-There are so many exciting things to do downtown, and it can be difficult to narrow it down to just a weekend.
+There are so many exciting things to do in Downtown Knoxville, Tennessee, it's difficult to narrow it down to just a weekend trip.
 To make your planning a little easier, we’re bringing you a local’s weekend guide featuring hidden gems, long-standing establishments, and unique activities you’ll only find in Downtown Knoxville.
 A visit to Knoxville would not be complete without them!

 Friday Night: Bistro at the Bijou